Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

 \subsubsection{Building new collision model}

-To build the new collision model, the quadratic collision term and a simplified operator such as the BGK operator are combined, where the quadratic operator is utilized to deal with the low-order terms in the new collision model, while the high-order terms will be approximated with the simplified collision operator to save memory and computational cost.
-In the inelastic case, the linear model with a similar form to \eqref{eq:linear} is utilized as
+To build the new collision model, both the quadratic collision term $\mQ[f, f]$ and a simplified collision operator $\mQ_S[f, f]$ are utilized.
+The quadratic operator is used to obtain the low-order terms in the new collision model, while the high-order terms are approximated with the simplified collision operator to save memory and computational cost.
+This approach has been successfully applied to the elastic Boltzmann equation \cite{Approximation2019}, where the BGK collision model is used as the simplified collision operator.

-Different from \eqref{eq:linear}, there is a $\rho$ here in each term to match the quadratic form of distribution functions in the original collision model. $\nu_1$ and $\nu_2$ are some constant parameters, which will be discussed later.

-We first discuss the Hermite expansion of $\mQ_L(\bv)$.
-Same as the BGK operator in the classical case \cite{ZhichengHu2019, multi2022}, the expansion center is chosen as the local macroscopic velocity and temperature as
+First, the expansion center is chosen following the same method as in \cite{ZhichengHu2019}, where the local macroscopic velocity and temperature $[\bu, \theta]$ are utilized:

-with which the computational cost for expanding the collision term \eqref{eq:new-linear} can be greatly reduced.
-Thus, the expansion coefficients of $f_G$ can be computed with \cite{CaiPHD}